LeffiLeftism/Roomacle_Frontend1/README.md

 vue ui
 ```

-Here u can import the the project to edit with vue
+Here u can import the the project to edit with vue.

+To edit Frontend 1, u need to import the Testdata.json file with the "Import File"-Button at start so get basic data so all components work properly.

 ### Compiles and hot-reloads for development